jasono1227/About-jason-ortega/README.md

 * Track and field
 # Hobbies
 Some things i like to do on my own time is to play a lot of video games and play basketball at the ymca.
 I usually do both of these every single day after i get home from football practice.
 Sometimes I sell shoes for some extra money, but not often.
+# Clothing
+I strickly only wear nike, polo and addidas clothes because i think they look so good.
+I have about 15 pairs of nike shoes, and i take good care of all of them.
+Every year on my birthday i go to the mall and i go shopping for shoes